HANNAH BURR

 This project explores the inevitable and human experience of parting with what we care for and hold closest, and my own fascination with all the 'stuff.'
 I'm interested in the inside/outside delineation in human experience, what we don't know of another's life, and what's laid open to be seen.
 Also, what we often can't fully register - those moments - as they happen in our own lives: both the sweet and the difficult moments.

-These works, presented via garlands, shelves and spindles, generally are under two feet in their largest dimensions.
-Larger site specific, temporary versions are also in development and I have begun collaboration with spaces offered to me and the things that have collected there.
-The work is both the sculptural assemblage and the legend that accompanies it.
+These works, presented via garlands, pedestals, shelves and spindles, generally are under two feet in their largest dimensions.
+Larger site specific, temporary versions are often 8 feet in height built on a weighted armature.
+The work includes the sculptural assemblage and the legend that accompanies it.
+A photographic document of the final install paired with the legend is also available for purchase.

 555 Gallery, South Boston MA